denten-books/plain-text/main.md

 digital qualities.
 It becomes autographic and media-bound.

-Understanding digitality as a format imposed onto matter, a format that facilitates remediation, recasts the history of computing as something other than simple "mathesis," the idea that computation reduces the world into more discrete, and therefore computable elements.
+Understanding digitality as a format imposed onto matter, a format that facilitates transmediation, recasts the history of computing as something other than simple "mathesis," the idea that computation reduces the world into more discrete, and therefore computable elements.
 That idea would be true if the computer was simply a souped-up calculator.
-But computers are not just that: they are self-amending machines for universal remediation (not limited to numbers), machines that, depending on the user's acuity and dispensation to perceive text (and all information, really) as deep structure, separate readers into those for whom text exists as a fixed analog given, and those for whom they functions as a truly digital medium, capable of amending further texts, men, and machines.
+But computers are not just that: they are self-amending machines for universal transmediation (not limited to numbers), machines that, depending on the user's acuity and dispensation to perceive text (and all information, really) as deep structure, separate readers into those for whom text exists as a fixed analog given, and those for whom they functions as a truly digital medium, capable of amending further texts, men, and machines.

 ![Goldberg's Control Cards (US Patent 165663)](images/control-2.png "@goldberg1911")